jedisct1/aegis-X/README.md

 It is equivalent to evaluating multiple AEGIS-128L instances in parallel with different initial states.

-AEGIS-128X has exceptionnal performance, even without AVX512:
+AEGIS-128X has exceptional performance, even without AVX512.

 Zig benchmark results on a Scaleway Zen2 instance: